farisachugthai/dynamic_ipython/docs/source/dev.rst

 In addition, ``makeprg`` is not an option one is allowed to set in a modeline so it's important to take that into consideration.

+.. wait can we specify everything and then override it?

 Generating CSS
 ==============